 - 3. Grease the inside of the bushings. - 4.
-Press the sleeve into the bushings.

-- 5. Place the crossbar half with the preinstalled setscrew in the vice. - 6.
+Press the sleeve into the bushings. - 5.
+Place the crossbar half with the preinstalled setscrew in the vice. - 6.
 Set the shock, with sleeve installed, over the setscrew. - 7.
-Use a crescent wrench to screw the crossbar halves together until the assembly stops at the sleeve.
-You will feel a noticeable stop.

-- 8. CLOCKING STEP: Tighten the assembly to the very first evenly-clocked position (less than one-half turn).
+Chase the threads of the crossbar half using a 5/8-11 tap. - Use a crescent wrench to screw the crossbar halves together until the assembly stops at the sleeve.
+You will feel a noticeable stop. - 9.
+CLOCKING STEP: Tighten the assembly to the very first evenly-clocked position (less than one-half turn).
 Bring the crossbar into position in small increments and verify its position at each step; clocking it in one motion risks overtightening.
-A straightedge should be placed against the exposed crossbar tab to tell if the tab is inline with the vice jaws. - Once the tabs are correctly clocked, the shock crossbar assembly can be rotated perpendicular to the shock body as shown.
+A straightedge should be placed against the exposed crossbar tab - Once the tabs are correctly clocked, the shock crossbar assembly can be rotated perpendicular to the shock body as shown.